 Nanotechnology research and development includes the controlled manipulation of nanometer-scaled structures and their integration into larger material components, systems and architectures.
 Within these larger scale assemblies, the control and construction of their structure and components continue to be at the nano-level.
 In nanotechnology, it is essential to have direct control of matter either between two nanometer scaled objects or between a micro/macro-scaled object and a nano scaled object.

-he multidisciplinarity of nanotechnology
+The multidisciplinarity of nanotechnology

 By using nanotechnology, value can be added to existing products, for example by providing new functions or better performances.
 Potentially, it can also develop revolutionary new concepts and applications.

 Nanotechnology is multidisciplinary, and requires expertise from the fields of different applied and natural sciences, like electrical engineering, (applied) physics, chemistry and chemical technology and life sciences.
 This expertise, however, is solely focusing on the actual scientific part.
 The use of nanotechnology in products and services requires innovation management skills and knowledge about ethics.
 This course provides a first introduction in the broad scope of what nanotechnology is about, related innovation processes and ethics.
-This all will be based on a basics module and three modules covering research themes of MESA+:
+This all will be based on a basics module and three modules covering application areas of MESA+: